Last Updated on 24 October 2022 by Dan

 A good example of this was that the app had noted that I spent some money at the always excellent Hotel Chocolat recently.
 As a result one of my “snoops” was alerting me to the fact they had a sale on.
 Now this is sensible marketing, and a good way for the Snoop App to keep things free and make money – but despite being a discount I’m not sure it doesn’t tap into the psychology of buying things you don’t need to be a little uncomfortable seeing that in a money management app.

-As also mentioned above, the budgeting tools let you see your overall spending from bank accounts in one place, but are fairly limited – you can’t monitor your cash flow against a payday for example, or see how outgoings match up to income.
-As a result if using an app to budget is your aim, going for one of the more-budgeting focused other apps in the form of Money Dashboard Neon and Emma makes more sense (those links are to our recent reviews of both).
+As also mentioned above, the budgeting tools let you see your overall spending from bank accounts in one place, but are fairly limited – you can’t monitor your cash flow against a payday for example, or see how outgoings match up to income without paying for Snoop Plus.
+As a result if using an app to budget is your aim, going for one of the more-budgeting focused other apps in the form of Money Dashboard Neon and Emma may make more sense (those links are to our recent reviews of both).

 The design is generally great – there’s a couple of slightly odd choices, like the need to pull up a bottom tab to pull up the “snoops” rather than having them front and centre on the app – but that’s a very minor gripe.